 The first stage of strategic management is to set the goals that the company wants to achieve.
 This step includes setting up both the long term and short term goals.
 Next, the manager should share these goals with the whole organization and explain how they will impact its future.
 Each team member gets a sense of purpose for their jobs and feels engaged.

 The next stage is gathering all the necessary data and information.
 This information will be an inherent part of the organization’s vision and mission.
 The information regarding what changes might come in the future, the market share of the organization, the competitors’ market share, etc. are all the questions that need answers.

-Strategic management is a skill and an art.
-It is called a skill because a person can learn the techniques as a body of knowledge.
-It is considered an art because it deals with the judgment and thought of the uncertain future.
-To practice strategic management effectively, one must possess the necessary skills to understand the company as a whole, understand its operating environment, develop the strategies suitable with such background, implement the strategy, and evaluate, control, and amend the strategy has been implemented.
+Planning for the organization’s short term and long term future is essential for operating a successful business.
+The concept of strategic management is the first step towards your final goal.
+To practice strategic management effectively, one must possess the necessary skills to understand the company as a whole, understand its operating environment, develop the strategies suitable with such background, implement the design, and evaluate, control, and amend the strategy implemented.
 Strategic Management is broad and covers all functions, and thus it attempts to incorporate the knowledge and experience gained in various structural areas of management.

 Focus on the significant decision-making tasks, transfer all your common repetitive HR tasks to factoHR and see the things falling into their place.